mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 ## Our Own Flavor of Kanban

 What this means for us is that we need to better visualize our work and institute WIP limits.
 Better visualization will take the form of additional columns in Jira.
 To start with, I'm proposing the following: IDEA &rarr; SPECIFY &rarr; TODO &rarr; DEV &rarr; VERIFY &rarr; DONE.
-These states will get us started with something useful, and I fully expect (indeed: insist) to tweak and adjust as we learn more.
+These states are meant to get us started with something useful, and I fully expect (indeed: insist) to tweak and adjust as we learn more.
 To see what this looks like, check out [this test] project in Jira.
 I'll be migrating us to this Classic project, as it has some important features that are missing in Next-Gen projects (namely, indication of how long a task is in a column).

-The IDEA will contain items that are SWAGged, i.e. they'll contain just enough information that we were able to come up with a SWAG.
+The IDEA will contain items that are [SWAGged](https://en.wikipedia.org/wiki/Scientific_wild-ass_guess), i.e. they'll contain just enough information that we were able to come up with a SWAG.
 This helps us have ROI conversations that inform the priority of these items.

 From IDEA, items move into SPECIFY.
 These are essentially on-deck items.
 This is where (and when) on-demand planning happens.
 When a SPECIFY item is picked up, the owner's responsibility is to break it down into small tickets (ideally no more than one day of effort, 2-3 days max) in the TODO column.
 The result is a more detailed plan.
 But the TODO column does have a WIP limit.
 If a SPECIFY task's decomposition is too big to fit into the TODO column, then break the SPECIFY task apart in-place in order to adhere to our limits by specifying smaller chunks of better-understood work.